 This is my contribution to The Roth IRA Movement started by Jeff Rose at Good Financial Cents.
-The post will briefly touch on the advantages of the Roth IRA account but will focus on how graduate students can determine whether or not they have earned income.
+The post will briefly touch on the advantages of the Roth IRA account but will focus on how graduate students can determine whether or not they have earned income (now: taxable compensation).
 For more posts with greater detail on various aspects of the Roth IRA, please visit the Movement’s page.
 Also, I am not a CPA or financial advisor, so please do your own research and consult with a professional!

 Having, I’m sure, motivated you that saving for retirement while in graduate school is both beneficial and necessary, I’ll return to the recommendation I made at the end of the second post – the Roth IRA.
 First I’ll tell you why the Roth IRA is a great choice and then I’ll show you what I dug up concerning earned income, which is necessary to contribute to an IRA but that you may or may not have as a graduate student.